Admission to the University

 International Application Priority Dates

-To provide time for evaluation, for notice of admission status to reach the applicant, and for DHS requirements to be met for issuance of a student visa, applications and credentials should be received by the Undergraduate Admissions Office no later than the following dates: May 1 for the fall semester, October 1 for the spring semester, and March 1 for the summer session.
+To provide time for evaluation, notice of admission status to reach the applicant, and DHS requirements to be met for issuance of a student visa, applications and credentials should be received by the Undergraduate Admissions Office no later than the following dates: May 1 for the fall semester, October 1 for the spring semester, and March 1 for the summer session.
 Please note: If you are applying after the above deadlines, a professional credential evaluation of your academic transcript(s) may be required.
-Please contact the admissions office or visit our website at www.uidaho.edu/admissions for a list of approved credential evaluation agencies.
+Contact the admissions office or visit www.uidaho.edu/admissions for a list of approved credential evaluation agencies.

 International Student Concurrent Enrollment